otter-academy/template/README.md

 # Getting Started

-Run `. ./yarn install` in this directory in your Linux terminal to install everything required for this project.
+Run `source ./yarn install` in this directory in your Linux terminal to install everything required for this project.

 You will probably want to open this project directory in